Understanding Discrete Fourier Transformation with mathematics and Python codes

 MINIO_ROOT_USER and MINIO_ROOT_PASSWORD are two important environment variables in the docker-compose file.
 MINIO_ROOT_USER is the root user access key and MINIO_ROOT_PASSWORD is the root user secret key as your S3 credentials.
 Replace these values with long, random, and unique strings.
 Please note that there are two port numbers when you run the MinIO server:

-The MinIO Console port has 9001 as its default value.
-The API port, for connecting to and performing operations on the MinIO through APIs, I set to a static port number 9000 in the docker-compose file.
-You can change port mappings in the ports section of the docker-compose file.
+b) The API port, for connecting to and performing operations on the MinIO through APIs, which I set to a static port number 9000 in the docker-compose file.

 Note: By default, the Docker Compose file uses the Docker image for the latest MinIO server release.
 You can change the image tag to pull a specific MinIO Docker image.